Are you looking for help with dealing with your child’s tantrums? Not sure what you’re supposed to do? How to help? Or how to make it stop?

 The next time your child is in the throes of a tantrum try to identify the problem.

-Talk it out for them.
+Talk it out with them.
 Ask questions until you find the root of the problem; it could be anything from they are cold/hot to they are upset about a toy.

 Just talk it out and try not to ask “What’s wrong” too many times.
 Instead, be specific with your questions in hopes you will be able to verbalize their problem or help them find the words themselves.